-- whether an id is interpreted as a group id is up to

-- if the given id is unknown or not supported, a
+- whether an id is interpreted as a group id is up to the implementation.
+An implementation MUST specify how user and group id's are formed. - the 'Owner' permission can not be set to the if the given id is unknown or not supported, a 'BadParameter' exception is thrown.